Darock-Studio/Darock-Bili/doc/dev/en-us/first-pr.md

 We require completing all check list before merging.
 User with access can run check.
 Details at [CI Docs](/doc/dev/en-us/ci.md)

 ### Request Review
-在您准备好接受审查后，您可以在GitHub右侧要求 @WindowsMEMZ 审查您的代码
+After you ready for review, you can request @WindowsMEMZ for review on the right side of Github.

 ### Merging
-您可以要求拥有权限的用户进行合并。在完成更改后，请@一位拥有权限的用户并请求合并，他们将审核您的提交并进行合并。
+You can request everyone who have write access to merge.
+After completing changes, please @ a user who have access to request merge.
+They'll review your commit and merge.

 ## I Cannot Complete My Contribute!
-No problem! 这并不是件丢人的事。您只有有限的时间来为项目做贡献。如果可以，请在 Issue 或 Pull Request 下回复您将无法继续完成贡献。无需解释您为什么这样做，我们理解并尊重您，您应当为自己花更多时间。
+No problem!
+This is not a shame!
+You only have limited time to contribute.
+If you can, please commit to Issue or Pull Request to explain you cannot continue contributing.
+No reason required.
+We understand and respect you.
+You should spend more time on yourselves.

 ## My Pull Request was merged!

-Thanks for your contribute to Meowbili project.欢迎您继续多多帮助喵哩喵哩项目，无论是回答问题还是提交 Pull Request。
+Thanks for your contribute to Meowbili project.
+Welcome to contribute more to Meowbili.
+Whatever answering questions or opening Pull Request.

-在您做出了多个实质性的贡献后，您可以申请提交权限，这将使您能够更方便地贡献喵哩喵哩项目。
+After you contribute more time, you can request for a write access.
+This helps you easier to contribute to Meowbili.